 Test engineers check products once a prototype is ready.
 You get to play with the new electronics and then troubleshoot whatever goes wrong.
 You figure out how to take the product from good to great to ensure only good quality products are released.

 Anything that runs on electricity needs a systems engineer, from power lines to power grids and everything in between.
 You install and maintain the systems that keep us connected.
 Certified systems engineers are in a competitive market, yet you will still be in high demand.

 Applications engineers build and test a variety of products.
 You will find out what your clients’ needs are and then figure out a way to give it to them, whether it is a complete redesign of what is already implemented or something brand new.
 You also do research and development.

 Electrical Engineering Salary

-The Bureau of Labor Statistics (bls.gov) states that electrical engineers earn a median annual salary of $107,890.
-Those at the top 10% earned an annual salary of $162,930, while those just entering the field will make about $62,360 per year.
+The Bureau of Labor Statistics (bls.gov) states that electrical engineers earn a mean annual salary of $114,050.
+The top 10% of electrical engineers earned an annual salary of $166,970.

-Becoming an electrical engineer will take a few more years than being an electrician (electrical engineer training = approx. four years / electrician training = as few as 10 months), but either job will place you in an interesting well-paid and stable career!
+Becoming an electrical engineer will take a few more years than becoming an electrician.
+In order to become an electrical engineer, you will need at least a bachelor's degree which will take at least four years.
+Electrician training can be completed in as few as 10 months, but either job will place you in an interesting and stable career!